5 strategies for widening the colocation data centre talent pool

 This effort requires the engagement and encouragement of more female candidates to apply, for example.

-In heavily male-dominated industries, such as colocation data centre environments, steps that stress and prioritise equal opportunity employment are often differentiating factors.
+In heavily male-dominated industries, such as colocation data center environments, steps that stress and prioritise equal opportunity employment are often differentiating factors.

 Joyce-Koch noted that many of her clients are seeking diversity.
 One key to accomplishing the diversity goal is for corporations to sponsor training programs or formal internships that expose young, diverse groups of people to their industry and job culture at an early age.